-As tax season approaches, it’s time to take inventory of your technology and start making plans to upgrade your office computers?
-This article will give you some guidelines for upgrading and an overall strategy for replacing the computers in your office.
+As tax season approaches, it’s time to take inventory of your technology and start making plans to upgrade your office computers.
+This article will give you guidelines for upgrading and an overall strategy for replacing outdated computers in your office.

 Take a few minutes and inventory your computers.
 Gather the following data for each office computer you will be using during tax season: